mettle/sendportal-docs/campaigns.md

 ### Test Email

 It's good practice to send out a test email before you dispatch your campaign.
 This allows you to see how your email will appear to your recipients and offers an opportunity to pick up on any mistakes you may have made.
 To send a test email, simply enter an email address in the `Recipient` field and click _Send Test Email_.
-It will be dispatched using your configured Email Service.
+It will be dispatched using your configured email service.

 ### Sending Options